What fosters trust in peer review: Perspectives of Chinese researchers

 1. Value of peer review.
 While researchers may be slightly divided about how valuable they find peer review for their own manuscripts, the majority tend to place great importance on peer review in general as a quality-check process in scholarly communication.

 2. Fairness and bias.
 Efforts to improve fairness in peer review by minimizing potential reviewer bias are important.
-This is underscored by the large majority of respondents saying that perceived bias affects their trust in peer review and by the fact that author anonymity and disclosure of reviewer identity ranked as more important trust-related factors than the transparency of overall review processes and peer reviewer selection policies.
+This is underscored by the large majority of respondents saying that perceived bias affects their trust in peer review.
 Previous surveys have consistently shown that researchers tend to prefer double-blind peer review to other review types.
 The main reason for this is that the double-blind format is believed to enforce greater objectivity.
 Approaches to improving reviewer objectivity and accountability are important to establishing trust in peer review, especially among authors from the Global South.

 5. COVID-19 and trust.
 COVID-19–related pressures may not have extensively damaged trust in peer review among researchers, even though concerns are being voiced about how peer review quality is being maintained and the actual impact of these pressures on peer review is not easy to gauge in the short term.

 This article is powered by , a platform that combines AI-harvested data with human curation to help researchers working on COVID-19–related topics find the literature and insights they are looking for.